ORTHODONTIC ASSISTANT COURSE

 -

-You must print and complete the exams before the first day of lab
+Exams must be printed and completed before the first lab day

 -

-Bring your completed exams to class; your instructor will review them with you
+Bring completed exams to class for instructor review

-Lab & Preclinical Portion – In Office (28 Hours)
+Lab & Pre-Clinical Portion – In-Office Training (28 Hours)

 -